Gseyal/QUIZ_MASTER_V2/Readme.md

-Hi, Gautam Seyal, working on the project QuizMasterV2 with Flask-Vuejs
+Hi, Gautam Seyal, completed  project on QuizMasterV2 with Flask-Vuejs